PreshyTechy/OMG_Cable_Journey_Documentation/README.md

 Create Payload script to start launching attacks on the device.

 Warring!!!
-Make sure there are no sencetive information on the device the OMG Cable is plugged into.
+Make sure there are no sensitive information on the device the OMG Cable is plugged into.

 ## Lessons Learnt
 1. THE DEVICE THE CABLE IS PLUGGED ON, THE SCRIPT CAN BE EXECUTED ON